-The LMV26 / LMV36 enables parameterization of which gas train position the gas pressure switch-min is mounted on.
+The LMV36 enables parameterization of which gas train position the gas pressure switch-min is mounted on.
 This also influences the time of the input evaluation.

-No. Parameter 236 Gas: Input pressure switch-min 1 = pressure switch-min before fuel valve V1 2 = valve proving (between fuel valve V1 and fuel valve V2) via pressure switch-min 3 = pressure switch-min after fuel valve V2 336 Fuel 1 gas: Input pressure switch-min 1 = pressure switch-min before fuel valve V1 2 = valve proving via pressure switch-min (between fuel valve V1 and fuel valve V2) 3 = pressure switch-min after fuel valve V2
+No. Parameter 236 Gas: Input pressure switch-min 1 = pressure switch-min before fuel valve V1 (default setting) 2 = valve proving via pressure switch-min (between fuel valve V1 and fuel valve V2) 336 3 = pressure switch-min after fuel valve V2 Fuel 1 gas: Input pressure switch-min 1 = pressure switch-min before fuel valve V1 (default setting) 2 = valve proving via pressure switch-min (between fuel valve V1 and fuel valve V2) 3 = pressure switch-min after fuel valve V2

-In all types of gas trains, the minimum gas pressure is expected from phase 22 in the default setting (value 2).
+In all types of gas trains, the minimum gas pressure is expected from phase 22 in the default setting (value 1).

-If no gas pressure is detected after the filling time (parameter 244) has elapsed, the gas shortage program is started (refer to chapter Gas shortage program).

-If value 1 is set (gas pressure switch-min upstream of the fuel valves), the gas shortage check takes place from phase 22 as part of commissioning.

-When the gas pressure switch-min is mounted after the fuel valves, a gas shortage check cannot be carried out.
+If no gas pressure is detected when the maximum time (parameter 214) has elapsed, the gas shortage program is started (refer to chapter Gas shortage program).
+If value 2 is set, the gas shortage check only takes place in phase 39 or in conjunction with a potential valve proving as part of commissioning.
+When the gas pressure switchmin is mounted after the fuel valves, a gas shortage check cannot be carried out.
 The supervision of the gas pressure is only carried out from phase 40 (direct ignition) or from phase 50 (pilot ignition) depending on the fuel train used.